JetBrains/teamcity-recipes/src/dagger/README.md

 # jetbrains/dagger

 Installs the Dagger CLI and then optionally runs a Dagger command.
-The installed CLI can be accessed via the "dagger" command in the subsequent build steps.
+The paths to the installed binary and its directory are exposed as the `DAGGER_EXEC`and `DAGGER_PATH` environment variables for use in downstream steps.

 ## Inputs